Scientific Name: Cervus canadensis

 - Report and keep your distance from any elk that appear to be sick and/or injured.
 Report injured or sick elk to the DWR’s Marion Regional Office.

 - Walk away quickly from elk calves.
 Remember elk cows are very protective of their young and can be dangerous to those they perceive as a threat.
 Do not remain to “make sure the mother returns;” if you are there, she may not return and if she does, she may attack.
 The mother is likely nearby, deliberately staying out of your sight.
 Elk cows will leave their young in a secluded location while they feed.
 This is normal behavior for elk and deer.

 - Report to the elk hotline any elk that you either harvest or find dead at 804-367-0044.
 Calling this number will allow a biologist to collect biological samples.
 This number is ONLY for making arrangements for tissue sample collection.

 Innes, Robin J. 2011.
 Cervus elaphus.
 In: Fire Effects Information System, [Online].
 U.S. Department of Agriculture, Forest Service, Rocky Mountain Research Station, Fire Sciences Laboratory (Producer).
 Accessed August 30, 2019 at http://www.fs.fed.us/database/feis/mammal/ceel/all.html.

 Senseman, R. 2002.
 “Cervus elaphus” (On-line), Animal Diversity Web.
 Accessed August 16, 2019 at https://animaldiversity.org/accounts/Cervus_elaphus/

 Toweill, D. E., and J. W. Thomas.
 2002.
 North American Elk Ecology and Management.
 Smithsonian Institute Press, Washington DC, USA.
 962 pp.

-Species Profile Authors: David Kalb, DGIF Elk Project Leader, and Jessica Ruthenberg, DGIF Watchable Wildlife Biologist
+Species Profile Authors: David Kalb, DWR Elk Project Leader, and Jessica Ruthenberg, DWR Watchable Wildlife Biologist